Threat Model — infrabroker¶

 trade: the db delete is mandatory, so a revoked grant can never resurrect.

-(broker-ctl callers add --name _default --groups ""); unlisted CNs then
+(broker-ctl callers add --name _default --groups "..."); doctor WARNs on a

 - Control-plane role separation: the control plane separates the broker role